The Secret of the Grain: Plot

 Slimane Beiji (Habib Boufares) is the divorced head of a Franco-Arabic family living in Sete.
-As he is being forced out of his job at the local shipyard, he interacts in a series of extended vignettes with various members of his extended family including his ex-wife, his sons and daughters, their husbands and wives, and his grandchildren.
-Determined to leave a legacy for his beloved family, and encouraged by his long-term partner's daughter, Rym, (Hafsia Herzi) he pursues his dream of converting a dilapidated boat into a family restaurant that will specialise in his ex-wife's fish couscous, a meal that she prepares for the entire family every Sunday.
+As he is being forced out of his job at the local shipyard, he interacts in a series of extended vignettes with various members of his extended family including his ex-wife, Souad, his sons and daughters, their husbands and wives, and his grandchildren.
+Determined to leave a legacy for his beloved family, and encouraged by his long-term partner's daughter, Rym (Hafsia Herzi), he pursues his dream of converting a dilapidated boat into a family restaurant that will specialise in his ex-wife's fish couscous, a meal that she prepares for the entire family every Sunday.

 With Rym's enthusiastic help, Slimane applies for the relevant licences and loans, but soon finds himself knee-deep in bureaucratic red tape.
 Undaunted, Slimane enlists his sons to help with the renovation and arranges an opening gala of a large dinner party, to which he invites the many bureaucrats on whose decision the fate of the project rests, in an attempt to demonstrate the viability of the enterprise.
 On the night in question attendance is high, although notable by her absence is his long-term partner, Latifa.
-Insulted and threatened by the involvement of Slimane's ex-wife in the project, the restaurant's cook and creator of the pivotal fish couscous, Latifa refuses to leave her hotel.
-Rym pleads with her to attend, encouraging her to use the opportunity to flaunt her comparative youth and beauty in front of Slimane's ex-wife, and eventually she concedes.
+Insulted and threatened by the involvement of Souad in the project, the restaurant's cook and creator of the pivotal fish couscous, Latifa refuses to leave her hotel.
+Rym pleads with her to attend, encouraging her to use the opportunity to flaunt her comparative youth and beauty in front of Souad, and eventually she relents.